Balbader/42_push_swap_test/README.md

 You have at your disposal a set of integers values, 2 stacks, and a set of instructions to manipulate both stacks.<br>

+## Mandatory Part

-The goal of this project is to write a `C` program called `push_swap` which calculated and displays on the standard output the smallest program, made of ***Push Swap language*** instructuions, that sorts the integers received as arguments.
+Write a `C` program called `push_swap` which calculated and displays on the standard output the smallest program, made of ***Push Swap language*** instructuions, that sorts the integers received as arguments.